 Todd Hodgetts, the strong man of the Australian Paralympic athletics squad, had to wait 12 long years for the Paralympic Games to be reopened to athletes with an intellectual disability.

-After Todd learned that his pathway to the Paralympic Games had closed, he turned his attention to weightlifting.
-Inspired by Australian Olympic gold medallist Dean Lukin, Todd set new Australian junior dead lift and Tasmanian super heavyweight records.
+After learning that his pathway to the Games had closed, Todd turned his attention to weightlifting.
+Inspired by Australian Olympic gold medallist Dean Lukin, he set new Australian junior dead lift and Tasmanian super heavyweight records.

 When athletes with an intellectual disability were re-included in three sports for the London Games, Todd retired from weightlifting and relocated to Canberra to commit to full-time training in shot put.

 Todd proved that the move was worthwhile when he set a new world …Read More